 Location: Next to the Art Barn, Foragers Farms

 Runs all day 10:00 - 6:00.
-Led by Jenn and Jenson Appleman
+Run by Lisa Beeke and Students

 Our Living Lab is a pop-up science classroom that brings the outside natural world inside.
 While you’re out and about participating in the Festival activities, collect any specimens you find fascinating and bring them back to our laboratory to find out more about them.
 Use the projection microscope to examine your specimens up close, look then up in our resource library and add them to the list of Festival Finds on our bulletin boards.
 The Living Lab is also full of displays that reflect life on the farm including red wiggler worms in compost, a live beehive, and a collection of animal bones.
 There will be knowledgeable volunteers on hand to answer your questions too!

-• TOAST 1:00
+TOAST 1:00 STAGE

 Toast's first performance was for an outdoor wedding in 2009.
 Since then, our 5-piece band has performed at the Port Hope Fair, the local sailing and curling clubs, the Columbus Community Centre and at various other party events at venues around Northumberland Country.
 We perform mainly for our own enjoyment, but what brings us the most satisfaction is seeing our audiences up dancing.
 We cover a wide range of popular rock music ranging from the 1950's to today with a broad enough repertoire to satisfy pretty much any crowd.

-• SHANNON LINTON 2:00
+SHANNON LINTON 2:00 STAGE

 Shannon Linton is an indie singer-songwriter with a powerful voice and stories to tell.
 Born and raised on a farm very near where we are gathered today, Shannon is passionate about climate activism and the power of community.
 After narrowly avoiding a career in opera, she began performing and recording her own songs inspired by artists like Ani Difranco, Sarah Harmer and Carsie Blanton who aren’t afraid to speak the truth.
 Shannon’s debut EP, In Spite of Everything, was released in 2022.
 She has played the Blue Skies Festival, Cultivate Festival, Hibernate Festival, and has opened for artists such as the Lemon Bucket Orkestra and the Angelique Francis Band.
 Her song At the End of the World has been played on CBC radio.